DrDad0217/GH_DrDad0217.github.io/_posts/PoshDad Posts/2022-09-30-UsingParentheses.md

 ```
 Now thats the output we were looking for, lets look at another example.

-I find myself using subexpressions alot with `Get-Date` .
+I find myself using subexpressions a lot with `Get-Date` .
 Lets create a log file with todays date using a subexpression.

 We can start with the contents of the file.
 I will start by creating a variable containing the value I want to be in the file.